Instant lawn is simple to install and care for with these tips. Give us a call or visit our FAQ page for more information.

 - September – you can feed your lawn using a slow release fertilizer suitable for buffalo lawn.

 In the summer heat avoid using strong fertilizers, instead fertilize with Seasol or similar.
-Buffalo grass needs to be fed in order to remain strong and healthy.

 NOTE: Over fertilizing can cause problems so be sure to follow instructions carefully.

 - We recommend that when mowing your Buffalo lawn you don’t cut your grass too low, Buffalo’s can stress out when they are cut too short.

 - Mowing every 5-10 days in the warmer months and 3-6 weeks in the cooler months.

 - Recommended mowing height in shaded areas 50mm to 60mm

 - Recommended mowing height In Full Sun areas 35mm to 45mm